scrabbletank/farhome-rules/book-docs/rules-book.md

 - **Duration:** instant
 - **Damage Type:** cold

-You shoot a chilling beam at up to 3 creatures in range.
-Make a spellcasting roll against the creatures Stamina.
-On success, the target takes 1 wound die in cold damage and gains Slow 1, or Slow 2 on a critical.
+Fire a frigid beam at up to 3 creatures in range.
+Make a spellcasting roll against the creatures Stamina save.
+On success, the creature takes 1 wound die in cold damage and gains Slow 1, or Slow 2 on a critical.

 Add an enhanced die for every level cast above 1st.